 - Outer or inner thighs

 - Upper arms

-Dr. Erica Anderson has provided safe and effective liposuction procedures for hundreds of patients.
-Using the latest in liposuction technology, Dr. Anderson will tailor each liposuction session to the patient’s unique physical needs.
-Together with the patient, Dr. Anderson can determine the most beneficial technique to achieve their desired aesthetic results.
-Her knowledge and skill in body sculpting procedures make Dr. Anderson and the Naderi Center the number one choice for liposuction in the Maryland, Virginia, and Washington D.C area.
+The Naderi Center’s breast and body plastic surgeon specialist has provided safe and effective liposuction procedures for hundreds of patients.
+Using the latest in liposuction technology, the body plastic surgeon will tailor each liposuction session to the patient’s unique physical needs.
+Together with the patient, our specialist can determine the most beneficial technique to achieve the desired aesthetic results.
+Her knowledge and skills in body sculpting procedures make our surgeon and The Naderi Center the number one choice for liposuction in Maryland, Virginia, and Washington D.C.

-The Ideal Candidate for Liposuction
+Ideal Candidates for Liposuction

-The Liposuction Consultation with Dr. Anderson
+The Liposuction Consultation

 The Liposuction Procedure

 Actual Patient Results – Liposuction to the abdomen

 Our surgeon will perform the liposuction as an outpatient procedure at an accredited, local surgical center or hospital.
 The technique may require general anesthesia or a local anesthesia with IV sedation.
 The procedure on average takes an hour per area to complete, depending on the individual and extent of correction.
 Once our surgeon has removed the desired amount of fatty tissue and achieved the desired results, the surgeon will place sutures for proper healing.
 Our surgeon will then place a post-operative compression garment to optimize healing and minimize swelling.

 Your surgeon will determine the best liposuction technique during the consultation.
 They will tailor each procedure to the patient’s unique needs.
 Keep in mind that liposuction procedures combined with other surgical techniques may take longer to perform.